Neural Ordinary Differential Equations for Learning and Extrapolating System Dynamics Across Bifurcations: Experimental setup

-The physics part of the loss function enforces that the axes are invariant by penalizing non-zero derivatives of the system along specific axes.
+It is important to note that for the predator-prey model we additionally added a physics part to the loss function, which enforces that the axes are invariant by penalizing non-zero derivatives of the system along specific axes (See Appendix \ref{Ap:lossfunction}).
 Since Neural ODEs model derivatives directly, and much of our prior knowledge about physical systems is expressed through differential equations, it is natural to incorporate physics-based information into the loss function.
-Such physics-informed neural ODEs have been explored in previous work \cite{O-Leary2022-ey,Sholokhov2023-kz,Li2024-zv}.
+Such physics-informed Neural ODEs have been explored in previous work \cite{O-Leary2022-ey,Sholokhov2023-kz,Li2024-zv}.
 In our experiments, adding the physics-informed term improved generalisation to unseen parameter ranges by guiding the model training in regions of the vector field not covered by the data.
-In Equation~\ref{eq:lossfunction}, the hyperparameter $\lambda$ is the physics-loss weight and determines how much the physics-loss contributes to the total loss.
-Note that the physics-informed term is not a hard constraint, but a soft constraint driving the derivatives on the axes towards zero.